 The time required to obtain approval by the FDA and comparable foreign authorities is unpredictable but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
 We have not previously submitted a BLA or NDA to the FDA, or similar marketing applications filings to comparable foreign authorities.
 A BLA or NDA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety, purity and potency, or safety and effectiveness for each desired indication.
 The BLA or NDA must also include significant information regarding the chemistry, manufacturing and controls for the product.
-We expect the novel nature of our product candidates to create further challenges in obtaining regulatory approval.
+We expect the novel nature of our product candidates and the fact that our product candidates are being evaluated in combination with other existing and novel therapies to create further challenges in obtaining regulatory approval.
 For example, the FDA has limited experience with commercial development of immunotherapies for cancer.
 We also intend to obtain regulatory approval of future product candidates regardless of cancer type or origin, which the FDA may have difficulty accepting if our clinical trials only involved cancers of certain origins.
 Accordingly, the regulatory approval pathway for our product candidates may be uncertain, complex, expensive and lengthy, and approval may not be obtained.